noeljane/Partyparty/README.md

 --

 ###User Stories
-Who are users?
-What do they want and why?

 As a user:

-I want to be able to create party.
+* I want to be able to create party.
-I want to be able to invite my friends to the party
+* I want to be able to invite my friends to the party
-I want to be able to chat with my friends about the party
+* I want to be able to chat with my friends about the party

---

-###WireFrames

---

-###Unsolved Problems/Major Hurdles: